Singapore Airlines : obtains $13 billion rescue package amid coronavirus shock | MarketScreener

 Many governments worldwide have already stepped in to help airlines amid the virus-induced travel slump, with the United States offering $58 billion in aid.
 Many carriers have grounded fleets and ordered thousands of workers on unpaid leave to keep afloat.

-The S$5.3 billion equity and up to S$9.7 billion convertible note portions of the Singapore Airlines fundraising are being underwritten by Temasek, which owns about 55% of the group.
+The S$5.3 billion equity and up to S$9.7 billion (5.5 billion pounds) convertible note portions of the Singapore Airlines fundraising are being underwritten by Temasek, which owns about 55% of the group.

-The carrier has also obtained a S$4 billion bridge loan facility with the country's biggest lender, DBS Group Holdings Ltd, to support near-term liquidity requirements.
+The carrier has also obtained a S$4 billion bridge loan facility with the country's biggest lender, DBS Group Holdings Ltd, to support near-term liquidity needs until the airline secures money from the rights issue.

 "This is an exceptional time for the SIA Group," SIA Chairman Peter Seah said in a statement late on Thursday.